 1. Preparation of a good Spreadsheet

-The first of our Excel tips is to choose an organization standard before developing your spreadsheet.
+The first of our absolute Excel best practices is to choose an organization standard before developing your spreadsheet.
 Stick with it for as long as you’re using the spreadsheet.
 An organization standard sets the stage for all future users who end up working with the spreadsheet.
 A shared standard improves communication and saves up in development time.
 Standardized organization may include cell formatting, general layout, color scheme, ordering, etc.

 2. Create Worksheets with the Future in Mind